Jaguars to play consecutive home games in London next season

 The franchise got extended marketing rights in the United Kingdom when it signed its deal with the NFL in 2013 and even has an office and a 50,000-member fan club in London.
 The Jags credit about 11% of their local revenue to playing annually abroad.
 They expect that number to jump significantly with two games there.

-With other NFL teams wanting the financial boost that comes with playing in London, Khan tried to improve Jacksonville’s position there by bidding to buy Wembley in 2018.
-He eventually withdrew his offer after recognizing the extent of opposition to the sale.
+With other NFL teams wanting the financial boost that comes with playing in London, Khan tried to improve Jacksonville’s position there by bidding $790 million (£600 million) to buy Wembley in 2018.
+He eventually withdrew his offer for the English Football Association’s main asset after recognizing the extent of opposition to the sale.

-Khan insists the move was never intended to create a potential relocation spot, but rather a way to gain more control over American football in the burgeoning market.
+Khan and the Jaguars insist the move was never intended to create a potential relocation spot, but rather a way to gain more control over American football in the burgeoning market.
+It also would have funneled more money back to Jacksonville.

 Khan remains open to buying Wembley if it were to end up back on the market.